The Provincial Grand Lodge of Cheshire

 There are approximately 4,500 Freemasons in Cheshire meeting in around 175 Lodges at 31 meeting places all around the Province – from the Wirral to Hyde; from Runcorn to Chester and on to Crewe and Sandbach.
 Half of our members also belong to a sister Order called the Royal Arch in which we have about 80 lodges, called Chapters.
 UGLE celebrated its 300thAnniversary in 2017 and my Province, the oldest in UGLE, will celebrate its own Tercentenary in 2025.
 However, meetings of Masonic lodges are recorded well before 1717.

 Although we are not a charity, charity forms an important part of what we do.
-In 2018 Freemasonry as a whole gave around £48m to charitable causes – almost all of which was collected from Freemasons.
+It’s why Freemasonry is one of the largest charitable givers in the country, contributing £51.1m to deserving causes in 2020 alone, almost all of which was collected from Freemasons.
 We don’t collect from the general public.
-Of that £48m, 18% went to support Freemasons in need and the rest to their dependents and non-Masonic charities such as medical research, hospices and disaster relief.
-You can also read more about the work done by our National Charity, the Masonic Charitable Foundation (MCF) https://mcf.org.uk/or our local Cheshire Freemasons’ Charity (CFC) on these pages.
-Although UGLE is an organisation for men, there are two organisations in England for lady Freemasons and we enjoy cordial relations with both; further information can be found at https://www.owf.org.uk/ and http://www.hfaf.org/.
+You can also read more about the work done by our National Charity, the Masonic Charitable Foundation (MCF) or our local Cheshire Freemasons’ Charity (CFC).
+Although UGLE is an organisation for men, there are two organisations in England for lady Freemasons and we enjoy cordial relations with both; further information can be found at The Order of Women Freemasons and The Honourable Fraternity of Ancient Freemasons.

 Above all, my members enjoy their Freemasonry and all of us have met people or been to places through our Freemasonry that we would never have done otherwise.
-People join in their twenties – read about our highly successful Universities Scheme lodge here– or in later life.
+People join in their twenties – read about our highly successful Universities Scheme lodge, or in later life.

 Freemasonry – providing Genuine Social Purpose